-Ind 35.2 Information on generation and/or enhancement of priority Non-Carbon Benefits will be provided in a separate annex to each ER Program monitoring report and interim progress report, and will be made publicly available

-Only applicable at the time of verification.

-C 36 The ER Program Entity demonstrates its authority to enter into an ERPA and its ability to transfer Title to ERs to the Carbon Fund

-Ind 36.1 The ER Program Entity demonstrates its authority to enter into an ERPA with the Carbon Fund prior to the start of ERPA negotiations, either through:

-- i.
-Reference to an existing legal and regulatory framework stipulating such authority; and/or - ii.
+Ind 35.2 Information on generation and/or enhancement of priority Non-Carbon Benefits will be provided N.A in a separate annex to each ER Program monitoring report and interim progress report, and will be made publicly available Only applicable at the time of verification.
+C 36 The ER Program Entity demonstrates its authority to enter into an ERPA and its ability to transfer Title to ERs to the Carbon Fund Ind 36.1 The ER Program Entity demonstrates its authority to enter into an ERPA with the Carbon YES Fund prior to the start of ERPA negotiations, either through: i.
+Reference to an existing legal and regulatory framework stipulating such authority; and/or ii.
 In the form of a letter from the relevant overarching governmental authority (e.g., the presidency, chancellery, etc.) or from the relevant governmental body authorized to confirm such authority.
 Subject to a legal assessment as part of the World Bank's (FMT) due diligence, as trustee of the Carbon Fund, evidence is presented (Section 17.2 of the ERPA) that refers to an existing legal and regulatory framework stipulating such authority (Ministry of Finance) to enter into an ERPA with the Carbon Fund prior to the start of ERPA negotiations.

-Ind 36.2 The ER Program Entity demonstrates its ability to transfer to the Carbon Fund Title to ERs, while respecting the land and resource tenure rights of the potential rights-holders, including Indigenous Peoples (i.e., those holding legal and customary rights, as identified by the assessment conducted under Criterion 28), in the Accounting Area.
-The ability to transfer Title to ERs may be demonstrated through various means, including reference to existing legal and regulatory frameworks, sub-arrangements with potential land and resource tenure rights-holders (including those holding legal and customary rights, as identified by the assessments conducted under Criterion 28), and benefit-sharing arrangements under the Benefit-Sharing Plan

-Subject to a legal assessment as part of the World Bank's (FMT) due diligence, as trustee of the Carbon Fund, satisfactory evidence is presented (Section 17.2 of the ERPA) and there are no conflicting views on record.
+YES Ind 36.2 The ER Program Entity demonstrates its ability to transfer to the Carbon Fund Title to ERs, while respecting the land and resource tenure rights of the potential rights-holders, including Indigenous Peoples (i.e., those holding legal and customary rights, as identified by the assessment conducted under Criterion 28), in the Accounting Area.
+The ability to transfer Title to ERs may be demonstrated through various means, including reference to existing legal and regulatory frameworks, sub-arrangements with potential land and resource tenure rights-holders (including those holding legal and customary rights, as identified by the assessments conducted under Criterion 28), and benefit-sharing arrangements under the Benefit-Sharing Plan Subject to a legal assessment as part of the World Bank's (FMT) due diligence, as trustee of the Carbon Fund, satisfactory evidence is presented (Section 17.2 of the ERPA) and there are no conflicting views on record.
 Delivery of the ER Programme activities through HIA structures, as described in the ERPD, will allow for locally appropriate contractual sub-arrangements under a Benefit-Sharing Plan.
 Despite the apparent legal authority, the TAP notes that the lack of Benefit-Sharing Plan and Grievance Redress Mechanism (at the time of the TAP review) limits confidence in the current ability of the Program Entity to address potential challenges to its authority or ability to transfer to the Carbon Fund Title to ERs.

-Ind 36.3 The ER Program Entity demonstrates its ability to transfer Title to ERs prior to ERPA signature, or at the latest, at the time of transfer of ERs to the Carbon Fund.
-If this ability to transfer Title to ERs is still unclear or contested at the time of transfer of ERs, an amount of ERs proportional to the Accounting Area where title is unclear or contested shall not be sold or transferred to the Carbon Fund
+However, additional detail on the elements of benefit-sharing plans and Grievance Redress Mechanism has been provided in the final ERPD, increasing confidence in this assessment.
+Ind 36.3 The ER Program Entity demonstrates its ability to transfer Title to ERs prior to ERPA signature, YES or at the latest, at the time of transfer of ERs to the Carbon Fund.
+If this ability to transfer Title to ERs is still unclear or contested at the time of transfer of ERs, an amount of ERs proportional to the Accounting Area where title is unclear or contested shall not be sold or transferred to the Carbon Fund There is no demonstrated precedent for transfer of Title to ERs.
+However, subject to a legal assessment as part of the